Register of beneficial owners: how and when to register?

 Direct and indirect beneficial owner

 It is also determined whether there is a direct or indirect beneficial owner.
-A direct beneficial owner is a person who directly owns an interest in the company which gives him or her control.
-An indirect beneficial owner is a person who owns a share indirectly, i.e. through another legal person or legal arrangement.
+A direct beneficial owner is a person who directly owns a business interest which gives him or her control.
+An indirect owner is a person who owns the share indirectly, i.e. through another legal person or legal arrangement.

 Tip for article